 He paused.
 "Let me get this straight," he said.
 "You want to bring your own girl to the Playboy Mansion?
 Have you ever heard of ‘Carrying Coals to Newcastle?'"
 Shel took a few minutes to make sure I understood the difference between love and sex.
 But I was adamant that I wanted to bring Judy and Shel, no doubt scratching his shiny head, agreed to make the travel arrangements.

 Within a week, Judy and I were settled into the Beverly Hilton Hotel and driving to the Playboy Mansion as matter-of-factly as if we were taking a sleigh to Grandma's at Thanksgiving.

 It was late morning when we got to Hefnerland but the Mansion was as quiet as a funeral parlor.
 Shel met us at the door dressed like an Arab in a striped floor-length robe and sandals.
-The house was alive with hushed activity, just as my grandparents' house used to be when Grandpa worked nights at the Whirlpool plant and slept mornings.
+The house was alive with hushed activity, just as my grandparents' house used to be in Fremont when Grandpa worked nights at the Whirlpool plant and slept mornings.

 We drank orange juice in Hefner's living room as servants vacuumed around us and emptied ashtrays from the night before.
 Shel had a pile of manuscripts ready to turn over to me.
 They were all neatly typed, with interlineations in pencil: "The Perfect High," "California Cs," "Rosalie's Good Eats Cafe," “Uncle Don.”
 We went through them all.
 They read like country western ballads in search of music.